Your web browser is outdated and may be insecure

 Lapsing from the register can come as a shock with serious repercussions, especially if your employer decides to take action against you.

-If you need emotional support, please contact our counselling service.
+If you need emotional support, our counselling service may be able to help.

 Discipline